BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

    `guardConv.lookDetected` refers to the option `lookDetected` in the conversation `guardConv` in the same package.
    `mainStory>Mirko.interrupt` refers to the option `interrupt` in the conversation `Mirko` in the package `mainStory`.

-## Conversation Variables
+## Conversation Placeholders

-You can use variables in the conversations.
+You can use placeholders in the conversations.
 They will be resolved and displayed to the player when he starts a conversation.
-Check the [variables list](../Scripting/Building-Blocks/Variables-List.md) for more information about which variables exist.
+Check the [placeholders list](../Scripting/Building-Blocks/Placeholders-List.md) for more information about which placeholders exist.

 !!! note
-    If you use a variable incorrectly (for example trying to get a property of an objective which isn't active for the player, or using %quester% in `message` event), the variable will be replaced with empty string ("").
+    If you use a placeholders incorrectly (for example trying to get a property of an objective which isn't active for the player, or using %quester% in `message` event), the placeholders will be replaced with empty string ("").

 ## Translations